lbragile/Line-Width-Indicator/README.md

 #### Future Plans

-1. Automatic comment insertion which prevents default formatter from acting on the line.
+- [ ] Automatic comment insertion which prevents default formatter from acting on the line.
 Only added when a given threshold is passed.
-2. Formatting trigger when limit is reached
+- [ ] Formatting trigger when limit is reached
-3. Position and/or style indicator configured in settings
+- [ ] Position of comments configured in settings (same line or above)
-4. Position of comments configured in settings (same line or above)
+- [ ] Incorporate user feedback!
-5. Incorporate user feedback!
+- [x] Position and/or style indicator configured in settings

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.